PaulChuma/ai-collab-interface/README.md

 ## 🧭 Mission

-Create a <strong>living interface</strong> where AI agents and humans <strong>co-create meaning</strong> — not through simulation, but real-time, ethical collaboration.
+Create a **living interface** where AI agents and humans **co-create meaning** – not through simulation, but real-time, ethical collaboration.

 ---